-An essential element of the perfect Weihnachtsmarkt (Christmas market) visit is eating and drinking.
+An essential element of the perfect weihnachtsmarkt (Christmas market) visit is eating and drinking.
 This is both a cultural experience and a necessary step to avoid freezing to death in German winter.

 Stollen, a German Christmas cake, is a must-have in any German home during Christmas.
-Dense and moist with loads of fruit, spices, and nuts, it is sweetened with an even covering of powdered sugar.
+Dense and moist with loads of fruit, spices, and nuts, it is sweetened with a covering of powdered sugar.

-The Stollen Festival presents the world's biggest Stollen at 3,429 kilograms, 3.65 meters long, 1.75 meters wide and over a meter high.
+The Stollen Festival presents the world's biggest stollen at 3,429 kilograms, 3.65 meters long, 1.75 meters wide and over a meter high.
 It is carried through the crowds by a team of horses and surrounded by the pastry chefs who completed the feat.
 Buy a piece of the beast at the Dresden Striezelmarkt with all the profits going to charity.

 Licorice and Bonbons

+You will also find paradiesäpfel (candied apples) and schokoladenapfel (chocolate apple).
 If you prefer your fruit without a chocolate coating, there is a wide selection of dried and candied fruits.

 Marzipan is a German classic.
 Made with ground almonds, sugar and honey, as well as eggs, it can be sold simply like in a pile of tiny potatoes, or molded into elaborate shapes like animals, flowers, or other food items.
 I even saw one shaped like currywurst!